 Partner with Us

-The Liz Blake Giving Fund will consider opportunities to partner with organizations serving women and children in Metro Atlanta through fellowships, project grants or capacity-building grants.
+The Liz Blake Giving Fund will consider opportunities to partner with organizations serving women and children in Metro Atlanta through project or capacity-building grants.

 • Offer an opportunity to inform future, scalable approaches to the problem they are addressing.